 I will also post and promote it in whateverway I can.
 You will give me one of your works

 in exchange.
-It’s not an exact science and the actual hours are unlikely to be the same, but in the spirit of barter and exchange we can both get something of value.
+It’s not an exact science, but in the spirit of barter and exchange we can both get something of value.
 As a guide, my films take around 10 hours per finished minute to make.